-Since the net cost of permanent coverage is much lower than term insurance, why do so many people stay with term longer than they should?
+Knowing that permanent life insurance has a much lower net cost than term insurance, why do people stay with term longer than they should?

-In a perfect world, everyone would prefer lifetime coverage for the cost of term insurance.
-When we are young, term is easy on our cash flow and reaching fifty years old seems like a hundred years away.
-Often, young insurance buyers are told they won’t need life insurance in the future because:
+In a perfect world, everyone wants lifetime coverage for the cost of term insurance.
+But, when we are young, term is easy on our budgets and life expectancy seems like a hundred years away.
+Younger insurance buyers are often led to believe they won’t need insurance in the future because: